-Settlement agreement track record
+Settlement agreement track record of cases for employees

-We have advised thousands of employees on how to improve the deal offered under a settlement agreement.
+We have advised thousands of employees and directors on how to improve the deal offered under a settlement agreement.
 In many cases the settlement agreement is fair and reasonable and we advise you to sign without negotiation.
 In other cases, working with us you may decide to challenge the first offer.

 Typical settlement agreement cases